MeowingDavis/YummyTummyAi2/README.md

 ## Features

-- **Recipe-Only Chatbot:** Only answers questions about recipes or cooking.
+- **Recipe-Only Chatbot (Default):** Only answers questions about recipes or cooking.
 - **Ingredient-Constrained:** Will not add or assume ingredients you didn't list.
 - **Existing Recipe Search:** Checks your local `.txt` recipe files for matches before using AI.
 - **Session Memory:** Remembers your chat during a session, but clears memory on page refresh.
 - **Modern UI:** Sleek, glassmorphism-inspired interface, fully responsive for mobile and desktop.
 - **Privacy:** No user accounts or tracking.
+- **Fully Customizable:** You can adapt the app for any chat or knowledge domain, not just recipes.

 ## Usage